sosprz/nettemp_client/README.md

 </div>

 That's it!
 The configuration tool will:
-- ✅ Auto-install Python, venv, and system packages
+- ✅ Guide you through configuring servers and sensors
-- ✅ Create virtual environment
-- ✅ Install Python dependencies
 - ✅ Interactively configure servers and sensors
 - ✅ Discover connected devices (I2C + 1-Wire)
 - ✅ Test connectivity